Fire and rescue services

 More information:

-There are conservative standards of dress and behaviour in Tunisia.
+There are conservative standards of dress and behaviour.
 Take care not to offend.

 If you're visiting religious sites or remote areas of Tunisia, avoid wearing short-sleeved garments or shorts.